Contraz/pyrocket/README.rst

 Using the Client
 ================

 First of all you have to create a controller.
 This class keeps track of the current time.
 We currently only implement a basic ``TimeController``.
 If you want music playback you will have to implement your own controller by extending the base ``Controller`` class.
 The reason for this is simply that we don't want to lock users into using a specific library.
 The support for audio playback in Python is also a bit flaky and almost always requires some third party binary dependency.
 The easiest way to get music playback up and running is probably to use the ``mixer`` module in ``pygame``, but this requires SDL libraries to be installed.

 Quick draw loop setup:

 .. code:: python

+    import time
     from rocket.rocket import Rocket

     # Simple controller tracking time at 24 rows per second